 3 Steps To Breaking Out Your Breast Pump

 As veteran moms know, nursing has many memorable moments.
 One particular memory that may stand out is the first time you broke out your breast pump.
 You were nervous, sleep-deprived, and probably had no idea what you were doing.
-Caitlin knows that moment all too well because she has totally been there.
+Caitlin from Ashland Health knows that moment all too well because, as a mom of three, she has totally been there.
 Since then she has pumped over a thousand times and has been trained by some of the top breast pump manufacturers.
-This is why today we’re having her share her top tips on what to do when first breaking out your breast pump.
-Welcome, Caitlin!

-Thanks, Nina!
-At Ashland Health, my team and I work hard to help moms everywhere feel confident using their breast pumps.
-I have come up with the three steps that I think will make the task of Breaking Out Your Breast Pump less intimidating.
+At Ashland Health, Caitline and her team work hard to help moms everywhere feel confident using their breast pumps.
+She has come up with the three steps that I think make the task of Breaking Out Your Breast Pump less intimidating.
 You can do them all in one day, but I think it is best to do it over a three day period.

 Before we get to the three steps, you first need a breast pump!
 In this modern world of baby gear galore, selecting a breast pump can be overwhelming.
 You’ve probably heard that your insurance will cover a breast pump.
 It’s true!
 But how are you supposed to find time to call your insurance company during the mayhem of nesting while pregnant or the never-ending cycle of changing and feeding your newborn?!